Cruise ship speaker

 My interest in historical research — the thrill of the hunt! — began at the age of 15 when we studied The Daughter of Time by Josephine Tey in our English lessons.
 This fascinating and beautifully written novel explores whether England's King Richard III had his young nephews (the heirs to the throne) assassinated in the Tower of London.

-I was already a passionate reader and in my spare time I read books such as Chariots of the Gods and The Bermuda Triangle (which are both the products of dodgy research, as it turns out).
+I was already a passionate reader and in my spare time I also read books such as Chariots of the Gods and The Bermuda Triangle (which are both the products of dodgy research, as it turns out).
 I became intrigued by the idea of the historical hunt for the truth.
 But what did a teenager hunt?
 At 17, I started researching my ancestry.

+What a fascinating hobby!
 Many different career pathways soon followed.

 I became the editor of six books of muster transcriptions (similar to census returns) as well as a series of convict records published on CD-ROM.
 I also wrote articles for genealogical and historical journals and magazines.